algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 ## 3.7 Maintainability

-To ensure that the software is and will be maintainable in the future, our code should be heavily commented and documented.
+To ensure that the software is and will be maintainable in the future, our code should be heavily commented on and documented.

 ## 3.8 Security